DGP-Studio/Snap.Hutao.Docs/docs/en/statements/update-log.md

   - Added a button to toggle display of refresh time in command bar
   - Added previous refresh time for each refresh function
   - Added display of times artifacts were enhanced in character details
+- Dev Plan

+  - Fixed issue failure of saving active archive when switching page from dev plan to others

 - Character WIKI